Sai-sharann/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-The project builds a comprehensive prediction model by integrating both time-series data of stock prices and sentiment scores extracted from relevant news articles.
+Stock Market Prediction Using Numerical and Textual Analysis: This repository features a hybrid model combining time-series analysis of historical stock prices with sentiment analysis of news headlines to predict SENSEX performance.
+Techniques include data pre-processing, feature extraction, and advanced machine learning algorithms for accurate financial forecasting